axonops/axonops-workbench/README.md

 AxonOps Workbench for Apache Cassandra is a cutting-edge desktop application crafted exclusively for Cassandra DB developers and DBAs.
 Seamlessly connect and interact with Apache Cassandra clusters while enjoying a host of innovative enhancements and exciting features.
 Stay tuned for its highly anticipated first official release!

+We welcome your feedback, so feel free to discuss any ideas you have https://github.com/axonops/axonops-workbench-cassandra/discussions/categories/ideas or raise issues any issues (https://github.com/axonops/axonops-workbench-cassandra/issues/new/choose)

 ## New CQL Console
 <img width="1709" alt="Screenshot 2024-08-23 at 07 45 40" src="https://github.com/user-attachments/assets/fc95976e-30f9-4760-ada9-1eb4711bfe73">